tigr0w/Idov31_idov31.github.io/_posts/2022-08-04-lord-of-the-ring0-p2.md

 Congratulations on writing your very first functional kernel driver!

-## Bonus - Anti dumping
+## Bonus - Anti-dumping

 To prevent a process from being dumped all we have to do is just remove more permissions such as PROCESS_VM_READ, PROCESS_DUP_HANDLE and PROCESS_VM_OPERATION.
 An example can be found in [Nidhogg's ProcessUtils file](https://github.com/Idov31/Nidhogg/blob/master/Nidhogg/ProcessUtils.hpp#L38).

 ## Conclusion

-In this blog, we got a better understanding about how to write a driver, how to communicate it and how to use callbacks.
+In this blog, we got a better understanding of how to write a driver, how to communicate it and how to use callbacks.
 In the next blog, we will dive more into this world and learn more new things about kernel development.

 I hope that you enjoyed the blog and would love to hear what you think about it!

-All The drivers that we wrote in this blog are part of Nidhogg's functionality and you can check it out in the [GitHub repository](https://github.com/idov31/Nidhogg).
+All The drivers that we wrote in this blog are part of Nidhogg's functionality and you can check them out in the [GitHub repository](https://github.com/idov31/Nidhogg).